 Field Description New Policy link Opens the New Policy page, where you can create a new configuration policy.
-Refer to "New Policy Page Fields" on page 441 for information.
+For more information, see "New Policy Page Fields" on the next page.
 Check Policy Compliance link Opens the Check Policy Compliance task page, where you can check for policy compliance.
-Refer to "Check Policy Compliance Task Page Fields" on page 394 for information.
-(Note: You can also navigate to the Check Policy Compliance task page by clicking the Check Policy Compliance option under Policies> Policy Tasks on the menu bar.)
+For more information, see "Check Policy Compliance Task Page Fields" on page 419.
+Note: You can also navigate to the Check Policy Compliance task page by clicking the Check Policy Compliance option under Policies> Policy Tasks on the menu bar.
 Import/Export link Opens the Import/Export Policies page, where you can import a pre-configured configuration policy or export a configuration policy to a file.
-Refer to "Importing/Exporting Policies" on page 448 for information.
-(Note: You can also navigate to the Import/Export Policies page by clicking the Import/Export Policies option.)
+For more information, see "Importing/Exporting Policies" on page 475.
+Note: You can also navigate to the Import/Export Policies page by clicking the Import/Export Policies option.
 Policy Tag drop down menu Enables you to select a policy tag.
 As a result, you can easily group policies.
 Check Boxes You can use the left-side check boxes to manage configuration policies.
 Once you have selected the policies, click the Actions drop-down menu and click either: Activate - Instructs NA to check the compliance configurations against the selected policies.
-Deactivate - Instructs NA not to check the compliance configurations against the selected policies.
-Batch Edit - Enables you to batch edit policies.
-As a result, you can easily change the policy status (Active or Inactive) and the device groups (i.e., Scope) to which the policies are applied.
+Deactivate - Instructs NA not to check the compliance configurations against the

+Field Description selected policies. • Batch Edit - Enables you to batch edit policies.
+As a result, you can easily change the policy status (Active or Inactive) and the device groups (Scope) to which the policies are applied.
 Delete - Deletes the selected polices.
 The adjacent Select drop-down menu enables you to select or deselect all of the polices.
 Policy Name Displays the policy name.
 Status Displays the policy's status, either Active or Inactive.
 Partition If you have created Partitions for security or business reasons, you can partition polices for a specific Partition.
 Keep in mind that you can configure polices to be shared by all users in a Partition, as well as for specific users in specific Partitions.
 If the policy is available to all Partitions, it is labeled [Shared].
-Refer to "Segmenting Devices and Users" on page 160 for detailed information on creating Partitions.
+For more information on creating Partitions, see "Segmenting Devices and Users" on page 163.
 CVE Displays the CVE (Common Vulnerabilities and Exposures) name.
 CVE is a list of standardized names for vulnerabilities and other information on security exposures.
 Create Date Displays the date the policy was created.

-Field Description Actions You can select the following action: View & Edit - Opens the Edit Policy page, where you can edit the configuration policy.
-Refer to "Editing a Policy" on page 449 for information. • Test - Opens the Test Policy Page, where you can test policies against a device or group of devices.
-(Note : Because determining if a policy includes a rule causes performance issues, the Test option is displayed next to each policy, regardless of if it's testable or not.
-Refer to "Test Policy Page Fields" on page 463 for information.)
+Actions You can select the following action: • View & Edit - Opens the Edit Policy page, where you can edit the configuration policy.
+For more information, see "Editing a Policy" on page 476.
+Test - Opens the Test Policy Page, where you can test policies against a device or group of devices.
+Note : Because determining if a policy includes a rule causes performance issues, the Test option is displayed next to each policy, regardless of if it is testable or not.
+For more information, see "Test Policy Page Fields" on page 490.